How many strollers do you need? Many! Stephanie tells all.

 I found all my prams on tutti, ricardo and Co.
 It took a while, but actually worked out quite well.
 In the end we bought a Bugaboo Cameleon with a child seat - occasion.
 With a bit of luck we only paid 600 francs.
 Bugaboo is very easy to care for and has many spare parts, which is why second-hand is so expensive.
 We only needed the baby shell for a short time.
 I carried the child most of the time.
 So the baby bowl mostly spent time in the basement.
 And it also took up so much space.
 Super annoying.

 With the second child, a ride-along board came into the house.
 After four to five months, shortly before switching to the sports seat, we wanted to change the stroller again.
 There was an occasion Britax Go.
 The reclining position of the seat and plenty of space for shopping bags convinced us.
 Now, of course, the Bugaboo had to be sold, which fortunately worked out.
 It was pretty easy for us, but it's an extra effort.
 Most recently there was a buggy in our pram family.
 Small, easily foldable and light.
 But that was actually just a holiday solution.

 Oh yes!
 There was also a bike trailer.
 Bought new this time.
 A Leggero Vento and I still need it.

-Wow, some Frankli came together. your conclusion?
+Wow, you spent some Francs there. your conclusion?

 We mainly used the bicycle trailer heavily.
 Unfortunately, our buggy spent most of the time in the basement.
 Britax and Bugaboo were somewhere in between.
 Britax and Buggy were in the basement for about 3.5 years after use.
 The baby shell even longer.
 And all of this stuff takes up so much space.
 I'm glad the time is behind me.